grafana/agent/docs/sources/flow/reference/components/otelcol.processor.tail_sampling.md

 ## Example

 This example batches trace data from the agent before sending it to [otelcol.exporter.otlp][] for further processing.
-It shows an impracticle amount of policies for the purpose of demonstrating how to set each type up:
+This example shows an impracticle amount of policies for the purpose of demonstrating how to set each type up:

 ```river
 tracing {